smartinternz02/SI-GuidedProject-713003-1706137475/README.md

 # Prior Knowledge:

- You must  have prior knowledge of following topics to complete this project.
+ You must  have prior knowledge of the following topics to complete this project.

 * Software testing concepts